-- Inactive and closed accounts in good standing don’t generally contribute to credit scores after ten years.
-Active positive accounts older than six months that have been updated by creditors or lenders can improve credit scores.1
+- Inactive and closed accounts in good standing don’t generally continue to impact credit scores after ten years.
+Active positive accounts older than six months that have been updated by creditors or lenders can lead to better credit scores.1

-- Arrange for certain bills to be charged automatically to your credit card and pay the entire bill in full by the due date.
+- Arrange for certain bills to be charged automatically to your credit card and pay the entire bill in full by the due date every month.

-- Running up debt isn’t the objective, but building a solid credit history while living within your means is a worthy goal.
+- Running up debt isn’t the objective, but building a solid credit history by making on-time payments each months while living within your means is a worthy goal.

 - Keep lines of current credit open and manage them responsibly.

-- Check your credit report once a year and have errors corrected.
+- Check your credit report and have errors corrected immediately.